maciejmiklas/node-mcu-utils/README.md

 ```

 # Ntp Clock
-This script provides functionality to run a clock with precision of one second and to synchronize this clock every few hours with NTP server.
+This script provides functionality to run a clock with a precision of one second and to synchronize this clock every few hours with the NTP server.

-In the code below we first configure WiFi access.
-Once the WiFi access has been established it will call *ntpc.start()*.
-This function will start clock that will get synchronized with given NTP server every minute.
+In the code below, we first configure WiFi access.
+Once the WiFi access has been established, it will call *ntpc.start()*.
+This function will start a clock synchronizing with the given NTP server every minute.
 Now you can access actual UTC time in seconds over *ntpc.current*.
-In order to show that it's working we have registered timer that will call *printTime()* every second.
+To show that it's working, we have a registered timer that will call *printTime()* every second.
 This function reads current time as *ntpc.current* and prints it as local time.

 ```lua
 collectgarbage() print("RAM init", node.heap())